Drawings of a Roman Rich House Easy to Draw Drawings of a Roman Rich House

 Watch: Children in Roman Britain

-Find out what life was like for children in Roman Britain
+What was life like for children in Roman Britain?

 What technology did they bring?